 No matter how much bandwidth your internet connection has, if it’s down, you have NO bandwidth.
 Some internet connections are more reliable than others, but even a 99.999% (Five 9s!) uptime means 8.76 hours of downtime in a year.
 Can your business be prepared to have NO access to your cloud-based resources for a full workday?

 If a business is going to go to a cloud-dependent model, then it would be wise to have an alternate route to the cloud.
-This could be 100% redundancy – an equivalent circuit from another provider (ideally, coming into the building via a different cable vault), or it can be a circuit designed to be just adequate to keep the business running until the main circuit is restored.
+This could be 100% redundancy, an equivalent circuit from another provider (ideally, coming into the building via a different cable vault), or a circuit designed to be just adequate enough to keep the business running until the main circuit is restored.